Before coaching ever begins, there will be an initial phone call or meeting to ask important questions before moving forward.

 How will Drive Multisport coach me?

-We can work with local-regional athletes one-on-one through our swim, bike, and run skill sessions.
-But we can, and frequently do, coach athletes in any geographic location.
+I work with local-regional athletes one-on-one through our swim, bike, and run skill sessions.
+But I can, and frequently do, coach athletes in any geographic location.
 A majority of the coach-athlete interaction will be through e-mail, telephone calls, text messaging and through the Training Peaks software itself.
-Due to advances in technology such as training software, e-mail, smart phones, and communication programs such as Skype, we can coach athletes who live locally, or all around the world.
+Because of advances in technology such as training software, e-mail, smart phones, and communication applications such as Skype and Facetime, I can coach athletes who live locally, or all around the world.
 This “virtual coaching” has become the new normal in the world of endurance sport coaching over the past several years, and with great success.

 What will I need?

-For triathlon coaching, we will assume you already have all of the basics like a bike, as well as swim, bike, and run gear.
-You will also need access to a swimming pool and a safe place to ride and run.
-Outside of that, you will need a good heart rate monitor for field testing, training, and racing.
-While there are many quality heart rate monitors, we recommend you purchase one of the GPS models (discuss this with your coach).
-Additionally on the technology side, you will need regular access to a computer with an Internet connection.
+For triathlon coaching, we will assume you already have the basics like a bike, as well as swim, bike, and run gear.
+You will also need regular access to a swimming pool, and a safe place to ride and run.
+Access to a running track can also be helpful for speed workouts.
+Outside of that, you will need a device (watch) with GPS and a heart rate monitor for all three sports to record and upload your activities into Training Peaks.